c3lang/c3-web/docs/generic-programming/anyinterfaces.md

 While this is efficient and often the best solution, it puts certain assumptions on the code and makes interfaces more challenging to evolve over time.

-As an alternative there are languages (such as Objective-C) which instead use message passing to dynamically typed objects, where the availability of functionality may be queried at runtime.
+As an alternative, there are languages (such as Objective-C) which instead use message passing to dynamically typed objects, where the availability of functionality may be queried at runtime.

 C3 provides this latter functionality over the `any` type using *interfaces*.